 The guidelines for determining whether a corporate political contribution should be made to a candidate are the same as the PAC contribution criteria above, including those contributions to be generally avoided.

 The responsibility to approve and administer contribution requests has been delegated by the Public Policy Committee to the Company officer responsible for government affairs or his or her designee.
 Accordingly, a senior employee of Government Affairs, upon advice from legal counsel, must approve all requests for state and local contributions.
-A list of Phillips 66 corporate political contributions made during the second half of 2012 can be viewed here (PDF).
+A list of Phillips 66 corporate political contributions made in 2013 can be viewed here (PDF).

 The PAC Board may elect to make state and local contributions in states where corporate contributions are not allowed, subject to applicable laws and PAC operating guidelines.
 Phillips 66 PAC contributions to state and local candidates may be found on the FEC website, http://query.nictusa.com/cgi-bin/dcdev/forms/C00513549/.

 Campaign contributions made by the Company and Phillips 66 PAC are regularly reported to the Public Policy Committee.

 Other Politically-Related Requests